White Sox vs. Guardians Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Luis Robert, Steven Kwan and others in the Chicago White Sox-Cleveland Guardians matchup at Guaranteed Rate Field on Wednesday at 8:10 PM ET.
+Player prop bet odds for Luis Robert, Steven Kwan and others are listed when the Chicago White Sox host the Cleveland Guardians at Guaranteed Rate Field on Thursday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!